Dallas: (972) 548-0088

 How to Control Home Humidity Levels

 There are several ways to address high or low humidity levels.
 These depend on the severity of the situation as well as the scope.
-Tackling high humidity in certain spaces in your house warrants different tactics than altering the levels throughout your entire home.
+Tackling high humidity in certain spaces warrants different tactics than altering the levels throughout your home.

-You may not be in a position to replace your entire HVAC system, but reducing home humidity is a good reason to consider it.
+You may not be able to replace your entire HVAC system, but reducing home humidity is a good reason to consider it.
 Many homes have the wrong size unit.
-If it is too big, then it is cooling the home but not running long enough to remove humidity.
-Too small and it has to work extra hard to do so.
+If it is too big, it is cooling the home but not running long enough to remove humidity.
+Too small, and it has to work extra hard to do so.

 The best thing you can do is consult with a home A/C specialist.
-They will be able to suggest upgrades or replacements and give you an idea about how HVAC preventative maintenance would impact home humidity levels.
+They can suggest upgrades or replacements and give you an idea about how HVAC preventative maintenance would impact home humidity levels.

 There also are whole-home dehumidifiers.
 These use the main ventilation system to remove moisture throughout the building.
 They usually are for the most severe problems but can be a smart alternative to other major HVAC mechanical upgrades.

 Installing attic ventilation can reduce some of the heat and humidity that accumulates in the space.
-If you are unable to ventilate your attic, an attic dehumidifier can tackle the problem head-on.
+If you cannot ventilate your attic, an attic dehumidifier can tackle the problem head-on.
 A combination of these two is the best solution.